 The number of jobs employers are trying to fill is higher relative to the number of unemployed people than at any time in the last quarter century, yet both wages and prices have been surprisingly stable.
 One reason for that surprising disconnect might be that this standard metric overstates the tightness of the labor market, according to a paper to be discussed at the Brookings Papers on Economic Activity conference on March 19.

-Professor, Survey Methodology and Economics - University of Maryland
+Distinguished University Professor - University of Maryland

 Dudley and Louisa Dillard Professor of Economics and Distinguished University Professor of Economics - University of Maryland